astropy/astropy/docs/stats/lombscargle.rst

 Frequency Grid Spacing
 ^^^^^^^^^^^^^^^^^^^^^^

-One common issue with user-specified frequencies is choosing too coarse a grid, such that significant peaks lie between grid points and are missed entirely.
+One common issue with user-specified frequencies is inadvertently choosing too coarse a grid, such that significant peaks lie between grid points and are missed entirely.

 For example, imagine you chose to evaluate your periodogram at 100 points: